HaveTimeDrinkTea/w03_portfolio_with_bootstrap/README.md

 * Used Bootstrap V.4.6.
 * Used Font Awesome v4.7.
 [Link to Font Awesome](https://fontawesome.com).
 * Webpage colour scheme RGB take from [Link to site](http://khroma.co/generator/).
-* Modified the code of the "CSS Only Morphing Blob" by Monica Dincule and used modified animation on this web page.
-[CSS Only Morphing Blob Demo](https://codepen.io/notwaldorf/pen/omXwzw)
+* Modified the code of the Chinese Circular Frames CSS by Ye Yiyi (叶一一) and used the modified animation on this web page.
+[CSS Only Morphing Blob Demo](https://juejin.cn/post/7143499534025359374)